 Please take extra precaution in opening suspicious emails or links, especially urgent requests or promises of additional donations.
-Don't use the links in an email, instant message, or chat to get to any web page if you suspect the message might be inauthentic or the sender untrustworthy.
+Don't use the links in an email, instant message, or chat to get to any web page if you suspect the message might be fake or the sender untrustworthy.

 If you ever suspect that someone is impersonating GoFundMe or an employee of GoFundMe, please contact us to verify the authenticity of the message.